Dannykcw/github-pages-test/README.md

 https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site
 For our purposes, just do either one work.
 Try what you like.
 In my case, I did publishing via branch.
 Feel free to use the appropriate action workflow.
 In the case of a vanilla static site, just do "deploy via "static HTML".

+![image info](./Screenshot%202024-10-15%20093957.png)

 [This](https://dannykcw.github.io/github-pages-test/) is the result from my repo

-![image info](./Screenshot%202024-10-15%20093957.png)

-Also I don't have a domain to demo this but see [this](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages) since we have our own domain
+Also I don't have a domain to demo this but see [About custom domains and GitHub Pages](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages) since we have our own domain